Key Takeaways

 Person-Centred Care as a Part of a Strength-Based Approach

-Incorporating person-centred care into a strength-based approach amplifies the focus on individual self-determination and empowerment.
+Incorporating person-centred care into a strength-based interventions emphasises the focus on individual self-determination and empowerment.
 Person-centred care emphasises the importance of tailoring care to an individual’s own strengths, promoting self-esteem, fostering well-being, and respecting autonomy.

 This approach nurtures meaningful relationships between care recipients and care providers by centring people’s unique strengths and capabilities.
 It empowers individuals to actively participate in their care decisions and set goals that align with their values and aspirations.